return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_rect_c.rst

 If the calculated scaling factor is above \ ``max_vscale``\ , decrease the height of rectangle \ ``src``\  to compensate.

+If the scale is below 1 << 16, round down.
+If the scale is above 1 << 16, round up.
+This will calculate the scale with the most pessimistic limit calculation.

 .. _`drm_rect_calc_hscale_relaxed.return`:

 Return